elastic/terraform-provider-elasticstack/docs/guides/elasticstack-and-cloud.md

 A common scenario for using the Elastic Stack provider, is to manage & configure Elastic Cloud deployments.
 In order to do that, we'll use both the Elastic Cloud provider, as well as the Elastic Stack provider.
-Start off by configuring the two providers in a `provider.tf` file for example:
+Start off by configuring just the Elastic Cloud provider in a `provider.tf` file for example:

 ```terraform
 terraform {